LONDON GROUP TOUR – Kew Gardens Orchid Festival 2020

 Kew contains the most diverse collection of living plants of any botanic garden in the world.
 The collection contains plants from tropical, temperate, arid and alpine climates, which are grown out in the gardens and in controlled conditions within glasshouses and nurseries.
 The Orchid Festival will be a marvellous spectacle to see – the theme is under wraps at the moment, but it’s bound to be something spectacular.

-If you wish, and at a small supplement you can add the Kew Gardens hop-on hop-off land train.
+We have also included the Kew Gardens hop-on hop-off land train in the tour.
 This 72 seat vehicle (which will be shared with other guests), will take you on a 45 minute tour around the Gardens on the Kew Explorer land train.
 The knowledgeable drivers will give a commentary about Kew’s flora and fauna, historic buildings and vital conservation work.

 When you feel like a break, there are four restaurants/cafes in the gardens offering everything from a cup of tea and a piece of cake, to full meals.
 Don’t forget to visit one of the shops before you leave.